jgoalby/jgoalby.github.io/games/template/readme.md

 - Have a way to stop the console from adding more content
 - Test the table function and clean up that code as needed and comment.
 - What is the thead css doing for me?
+- Pass params to the function for config.
+Pass an options object.

 # Next
 Include the settings enum in the settings plugin itself and then access simpler and remove import.